Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Proof of the main theorem

-Our final lemma shows that, from the point of view of the central limit behavior in the case $0<\alpha<1$, the contribution of the process $\bigl(X_n^{(2)}\bigr)$, corresponding to the ``small jumps'', is negligible. \begin{lemma} If $0<\alpha<1$, then
+Our final lemma shows that, from the point of view of the central limit behavior in the case $0<\alpha<1$, the contribution of the process $ (X_n^{(2)} )$, corresponding to the ``small jumps,'' is negligible.